kerski/fabric-dataops-patterns/DAX Query View Testing Pattern/pbip-deployment-and-dqv-testing-pattern-plus-onelake.md

 3. Your Power BI tenant has <a href="https://learn.microsoft.com/en-us/power-bi/enterprise/service-premium-connect-tools#enable-xmla-read-write" target="_blank">XMLA Read/Write Enabled</a>.

 4. You have a service principal.
 If you are using a service principal you will need to make sure the Power BI tenant allows <a href="https://learn.microsoft.com/en-us/power-bi/enterprise/service-premium-service-principal#enable-service-principals">service principals to use the Fabric APIs</a>.
-The service prinicipal or account will need at least the Member role to the workspace.
+The service principal or account will need at least the Member role to the workspace.

 5. You have an existing Lakehouse created.
 Instructions can be found <a href="https://learn.microsoft.com/en-us/fabric/data-engineering/tutorial-build-lakehouse#create-a-lakehouse" target="_blank">at this link</a>.